 The first was that I used to volunteer into mental health programs for the social services here in Cleveland.
-And one of the things that used to always bother me is that I used to play guitar and sing, and there was always this one person who always looked like he was just bubbling around and he was very [overly] applauding.
-And one day I asked the caretakers, you know, ‘What's wrong with Jonas?’
-They said, ‘Well, they have to medicate him because sometimes he gets violent, even though he sings along as we do that.’"
+And one of the things that would always bother me is that I used to play guitar and sing, and there was one person who always looked like he was bubbling around and excessively applauding.
+One day I asked the caretakers, ‘What's wrong with Jonas?’
+They said, ‘We have to medicate him because sometimes he gets violent, even though he sings along as we do that.’”
 (3:45)

-“The second instance is that in the years that I used to have as my boss at the judo and karate school, we used to have these great parties.
-I mean at these parties there was a family member who was married to my teacher's daughter, and he would get very violent.
-And at one party, I saw him get so violent that my teacher, who was my judo teacher, actually had to throw this guy down, but it wasn't one of those hurtful throws.
+“The second instance is that in the years that I used to have as my boss [my teacher] at the judo and karate school, we used to have these great parties.
+At these parties there was a family member who was married to my teacher's daughter, and he would get very violent.
+At one party, I saw him get so violent that my judo teacher actually had to throw him down, but it wasn't one of those hurtful throws.
 He had the ability to do that.
-And holding that person down while the party was going on like nothing was happening, because everybody was used to Tony.
-But my teacher was patting Tony on the head and saying, ‘Calm down.’
-I could see that Tony's eyes, from the glaze, had just kind of calmed down now,” says AlGene.
+He held that person down while the party was going on like nothing was happening, because everybody was used to Tony.
+But my teacher was patting Tony on the head and saying, ‘Calm down,’ and after a time, he just calmed down,” says AlGene.
 (4:42)

-He continues, “So the third thing is that one of the guys that was teaching for me in one of my schools was a therapist at a place called Fairhill Hospital.
-And at Fairhill, I asked him one day, you know, ‘What happens when these persons get crazy?’
-Because one of the things that he was teaching them was self-defense techniques for some of the staff.
-And he says, "Well, then we have to wrestle that sucker down, and then give him some Thorazine and then have him turn into mashed potatoes.”
+“So the third thing is that there was a therapist at a hospital teaching self-defense techniques to some of the staff.
+One day I asked him, ‘What happens when these persons get crazy?’
+Because one of the things that he was teaching the staff was self-defense techniques.
+And then he says, ‘We have to wrestle that sucker down, give him some Thorazine, and turn him into mashed potatoes.’”
 (5:44)

-So therefore, I remembered clearly one day when I asked, you know, ‘Why do you put your hands in that position when the person is attacking you?’
-And the person gave me, you know, the stock answer, ‘Well, that's because you wanna block blah, blah, blah, you know.’
+So therefore, I remembered clearly one day when I asked [a staff member], ‘Why do you put your hands in that position when the person is attacking you?’
+And the person gave me the stock answer, ‘Well, that's because you wanna block and blah, blah, blah.’
 I said, ‘No. It's care and welfare, safety and security.’

-It eventually got to the point where it made sense to me that I was not there, and they were not there, to learn how to defend themselves, protect themselves.
-What they were there for was essentially the care and welfare and safety and security of that particular person, because a mental health facility is built for only one purpose, and that is because people get crazy.
-You know, if they didn't get crazy, then you wouldn't need to be, you know, doing whatever they were doing.
+It eventually got to the point where it made sense to me that they were not there to learn how to defend themselves.
+They were there for the care and welfare and safety and security of the person in their care.
 So essentially, that's the way that Care, Welfare, Safety, and Security

-℠ actually evolved . . . .
+℠ actually evolved.
 That's what I call the mantra.
-And once that occurred, it was so clear to me in the teaching that we were not there to teach staff any violent methods,” says AlGene.
+Once that occurred to me, it was clear to me that we were not there to teach staff any violent methods,” says AlGene.
 (7:02)